LukePappa/Ourism/text.md

-God is the divine ground of existence.
-Union with God constitutes true fulfillment.
+God transcends, grounds, and is everything.
+Conscious union with Him constitutes true fulfillment.